Find answers to your most common questions here.

 What are the benefits of getting involved?

-Customers who become part of the project will be the first households in the world to receive brand new hydrogen boilers and cookers free of charge.
+Customers who become part of the project will be the first households in the world to have their natural gas boilers and appliances replaced with brand new hydrogen alternatives free of charge.
 The installation and maintenance of these appliances is covered by the project at no cost to participants.

 What will it cost to participate?